 Mapping DORA's Four Pillars to Your Delivery Pipeline

-DORA organizes ICT risk management around four core pillars.
-Each translates directly into delivery pipeline controls that banks can implement today.
+DORA organises ICT risk management around four core pillars.
+Each maps directly to delivery pipeline controls you can implement today.

 Pillar 1: ICT Risk Management

 DORA requires financial entities to establish frameworks for identifying, protecting against, detecting, responding to, and recovering from ICT-related incidents.
-In practice, this means threat modeling, vulnerability management, and secure development practices.
+In practice, this means threat modelling, vulnerability management, and secure development practices.

 Encode these controls as pre-merge and pre-deploy gates.
 Before any code merges to main, require passing static application security testing (SAST), software composition analysis (SCA) for vulnerable dependencies, and secrets scanning.
 Configure your CI/CD pipeline to reject PRs that introduce critical or high-severity findings.
 For infrastructure changes, use policy-as-code tools like Open Policy Agent to validate Terraform plans against security baselines before applying them.